uermel/Artiatomi/README.md

   other aligned frames until convergence.
 To avoid interpolation artifacts, we also search only for full-pixel shifts. sub folder: EmTools/ImageStackAlignator
-- Clicker: A GUI tool to visualize tilt series and click gold beads. sub folder: Clicker
+- **Clicker**: A GUI tool to visualize tilt series and click gold beads. sub folder: Clicker
-- SubTomogramAveraging: This application performs sub-tomogram averaging as done in the old TOM-toolbox, with full GPU acceleration and the capabilility to run on a compute cluster using MPI. sub folder: SubTomogramAverageMPI
+- **SubTomogramAveraging**: This application performs sub-tomogram averaging as done in the old TOM-toolbox, with full GPU acceleration and the capabilility to run on a compute cluster using MPI. sub folder: SubTomogramAverageMPI

 # Compilation:
 All development was done on Windows and Visual Studio in varying versions.
-For Linux, each tool has a hand written make file.
+For Linux, each tool has a hand written make file for now.
+Some applications can be built using cmake.

 # Dependcies:
 - Cuda 8.0